Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Sep 26, 2018

 I've also seen the police – when people try to explain themselves – twist what they say around, take it out of context, and basically do whatever they can to make that statement work for them in the process of trying to prosecute the person in a criminal case.
-So, if I was a criminal defendant in Los Angeles and I was being investigated for a crime, or even a crime that had already been filed against me, I would never talk to the police.
-The circumstances where you might consider talking to the police, first and foremost would be with your attorney.
+So, if I was a criminal defendant in Los Angeles and I was being investigated for a crime or even a crime that had already been filed against me, I would never talk to the police.
+The circumstances where you might consider talking to the police, first and foremost, would be with your attorney.

-Now, what type of a case do we do that in?
-What type of a case do you talk to the police in?
+Now, what type of case do we do that in?
+What type of case do you talk to the police in?
 Again, it depends on the circumstances.
 Once the police or prosecutors start asking you questions and they hit you with some stuff that can incriminate you, it's too late at that point to call for your attorney.
-You can still do it, but it just simply makes you look bad, and sometimes, depending on the circumstances can be used against you in a criminal case in Los Angeles.
+You can still do it, but it just simply makes you look bad, and sometimes, depending on the circumstances, can be used against you in a criminal case in Los Angeles.

 About the Author